QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

         - containerPort: 80
 ```

-In this example, a Deployment named "nginx-deployment" is created.
-The Deployment creates 3 replicated Pods.
+In this example, a Deployment named "nginx-deployment" is created (indicated by the `.metadata.name` field).
+The
+Deployment creates 3 replicated Pods (indicated by the `.spec.replicas` field).

 > Note that the `.spec.selector` field defines how the Deployment finds which Pods to manage.
 In this case, we will
 > deploy and manage Pod defined by the `app:nginx` Pod template because its template label is equal to `app:nginx`.
+> However, more sophisticated selection rules are possible, as long as the Pod template itself satisfies the rule.
+> The `.spec.selector.matchLabels` field is a map of {key,value} pairs.
+A single {key,value} in the `matchLabels` map
+> is equivalent to an element of `matchExpressions`, whose key field is "key", the operator is "In", and the values
+> array contains only "value".
+All of the requirements, from both `matchLabels` and `matchExpressions`, must be
+> satisfied in order to match.

 The "template" field contains the following specifications: